matthew-gaddes/VolcNet/README.md

 # VolcNet
 A database of labelled Sentinel-1 data featuring examples of volcanic unrest.
+Part of this work was carried out in the frame of the project “Volcano Monitoring using Deep Learning (https://eo4society.esa.int/projects/vmdl/ )“, under the Living Planet Fellowship programme of, and funded by, the European Space Agency.
+Disclaimer: the view expressed here can in no way be taken to reflect the official opinion of the European Space Agency.